StubHub, Vivid Seats, TicketNetwork, FanXChange & SeatGeek – Quebec Class Action Settlement

 Plaintiff alleged that Defendants violate paragraph c of section 224 of Quebec’s Consumer Protection Act by charging a higher price than that advertised for their tickets (by way of hidden fees, which are added on to the ticket price after the first step of the purchase process).
 Plaintiff further alleged that Defendants unlawfully sold tickets to consumers above face value, in violation of section 236.1 of Quebec’s Consumer Protection Act.
 These allegations were never proven in Court.

-Every consumer, pursuant to the terms of Quebec’s Consumer Protection Act (“CPA”), residing in Quebec at the time of purchase, who since August 28th, 2012 (the “Class Period”), while physically located in Quebec, has purchased from any of the Respondents or the Vivid Seats Subsidiary Clients at least one “Ticket” (as defined in section 236.1 CPA as meaning any document or instrument that upon presentation gives the ticket holder a right of entry to a show, sporting event, cultural event, exhibition or any other kind of entertainment) either:
+Every consumer, pursuant to the terms of Quebec’s Consumer Protection Act (“CPA”), residing in Quebec at the time of purchase, who since August 28th, 2012 to the dates found at paragraph 7 of the Transaction for each Settling Respondent (the “Class Period”), while physically located in Quebec, has purchased from any of the Respondents, or Vivid Seats’ Subsidiary’s Clients, or the Ticketnetwork-Third Party Marketers, at least one “Ticket” (as defined in section 236.1 CPA as meaning any document or instrument that upon presentation gives the ticket holder a right of entry to a show, sporting event, cultural event, exhibition or any other kind of entertainment) either:

 (a) at a price above that announced by the vendor authorized to sell the Tickets by the producer of the event; and/or,